 - Testing tools (e.g., Nessus, Metasploit)

-In short, penetration testers provide a deep look into the data security of an organization.
+In short, penetration testers provide a deep look into the data security of an application and/or an organization.

 Typically, penetration test reports are long and contain a description of attacks used, testing methodologies, and suggestions for remediation.